Uncodedwolf/Weather-App-/README.md

 ## Technical Implementations 📝

-Weather Companion is built using React.js, a JavaScript library for building user interfaces.
-The following technical implementations were used to create the application:

-React Hooks for managing the state and side effects of the components.
-Axios for making API calls to retrieve weather data.
-Moment.js for formatting and manipulating dates and times.
-Styled Components for styling the components and creating a consistent look and feel.
-React.js allowed us to create a responsive and dynamic user interface that updates in real-time with the latest weather information.
-The application is fast, efficient, and easy to use, making it the perfect weather companion for anyone looking to stay on top of the weather.
+Weather Companion is built with JavaScript and makes use of a number of APIs to provide the most accurate and up-to-date weather information.
+Here are some of the key technologies used:

+-Geolocation API: To determine the user's current location and retrieve weather information for that location.

+-Weather API: To retrieve current weather conditions, including temperature, humidity, and cloud cover, as well as future weather forecasts.

+-JavaScript animations: To bring the weather to life with fun animations that match the current weather conditions.

+-The JavaScript code behind Weather Companion is organized and optimized for easy maintenance and future development.

 ![CoDSaturdayGIF](https://user-images.githubusercontent.com/94199297/218594838-9c8871b6-5c02-47f5-9088-a805f42014b7.gif)